Anonymous

 KK!HR

-Is there any clause in your appointment order or service conditions that an employee intending to leave service have to serve till the end of the current semester or the notice period whichever is longer.
+Is there any clause in your appointment order or service conditions that an employee intending to leave service has to serve till the end of the current semester or the notice period, whichever is longer?
 If so, then only the action of the employer is justified.

 The legal option is to go to a civil court and claim the extra money you were forced to pay.
-This is a long drawn process yet it could be tried.
-The other option is to approach the applicable State Human Right Commission and give a full history of your matter along with relevant supporting documents and stating that you have been unfairly dealt with and your right for a decent life has been trampled.
+This is a long-drawn process, yet it could be tried.
+The other option is to approach the applicable State Human Rights Commission and give a full history of your matter along with relevant supporting documents, stating that you have been unfairly dealt with and your right to a decent life has been trampled.

 From India, Mumbai